 Selectman Morin asked, anybody else?
 Selectman Dumont made a motion seconded by Selectman Roy to approve the updated contract between the city of Nashua, Nashua Transit System and the Town of Hudson for transit services for the Town of Hudson for fiscal year 2025.
-A roll call vote was taken.
 Motion carried 5-0.